 The project “Building a sustainable social protection response to the COVID-19 crisis in Myanmar” aims to support the national government in responding efficiently to the current and future crises, by strengthening the shock-responsiveness and financial sustainability of their social protection system.
 The purpose is to protect workers and households from falling further into poverty, particularly in times of crisis as well as supporting economic recovery through strengthening human capital.

 The project is expected to deliver results in several complementary areas, by supporting the development of more robust financing of the social security system, setting the foundations for an unemployment insurance scheme, transferring knowledge and building national capacity and strengthening dialogue with relevant stakeholders towards policy development.

-- Partnership and collaboration on social protection were strengthened between the ILO, social partners and other stakeholders by involving them in project consultations which were being done virtually due to the pandemic.
+- The project strengthened the partnership and collaboration on social protection between the ILO, social partners and other stakeholders by involving them in project consultations which were being done virtually due to the pandemic.

 Mr Simon Brimblecombe, ILO Senior Actuary, firstname.lastname@example.org

 Mr Ippei Tsuruga, ILO Focal Point on Unemployment insurance, email@example.com

 Mr Thein Than Htay, ILO National Officer (Social Protection), firstname.lastname@example.org

 Mr Saw U Ler Moo, ILO National Officer (Unemployment Insurance), email@example.com